 Beans and pulses are not on the keto menu because they have a high carb content

-- 2 or 3 table spoons of Greek yoghurt mixed with a table spoon of extra virgin cococnut oil and a spoon full of ground flax seed (lino in Spanish) or cacao powder
+- 2 or 3 table spoons of home made or Greek yoghurt mixed with a table spoon of extra virgin cococnut oil and a spoon full of ground flax seed (lino in Spanish) or cacao powder

 - A handful of raspberries or strawberries with full fat cream.
 They make a good iced cream.